Liz Cheney: Early life and education

-Elizabeth Lynne Cheney was born on July 28, 1966, in Madison, Wisconsin, the elder of two daughters of former vice president Dick Cheney and former Second Lady Lynne Cheney (née Vincent).
+Elizabeth Lynne Cheney was born on July 28, 1966, in Madison, Wisconsin.
+She is the elder of two daughters of former vice president Dick Cheney and former second lady Lynne Cheney (née Vincent).
 At the time of her birth, her parents were studying at the University of Wisconsin–Madison.
 Her younger sister, Mary Cheney, was also born in Madison.
 Cheney attended part of sixth and seventh grade in Casper, Wyoming, while her father campaigned for Congress.
 The family divided its time between Casper and Washington, D.C., in the 1970s through the 1980s, following her father's election to Congress.
 In 1984 Cheney graduated from McLean High School in suburban Washington, D.C., where she was a cheerleader.
-She received her Bachelor of Arts degree from Colorado College, her mother's alma mater, where she wrote her senior thesis, "The Evolution of Presidential War Powers".
-She received her Juris Doctor from the University of Chicago Law School in 1996.
+In 1988, Cheney received her B.A. in political science in from Colorado College, her mother's alma mater, where she wrote a senior thesis entitled "The Evolution of Presidential War Powers."
+She received her J.D. degree from the University of Chicago Law School in 1996.
 While there, she also took courses in Middle Eastern history at the Oriental Institute.

 Early career

 Before attending law school, Cheney worked for the State Department for five years and the United States Agency for International Development between 1989 and 1993.
-After 1993, she took a job at Armitage Associates LLP, the consulting firm founded by Richard Armitage, then a former Defense Department official and later the Deputy Secretary of State.
+After 1993, she took a job at Armitage Associates LLP, the consulting firm founded by Richard Armitage, then a former Defense Department official and later the deputy secretary of state.

 After graduation from law school, Cheney practiced law at the law firm of White & Case and as an international law attorney and consultant at the International Finance Corporation, a member of the World Bank Group.
-She was also Special Assistant to the Deputy Secretary of State for Assistance to the former Soviet Union, and a USAID officer in U.S. embassies in Budapest and Warsaw.
+She was also special assistant to the deputy secretary of state for assistance to the former Soviet Union, and a USAID officer in U.S. embassies in Budapest and Warsaw.